juliangut/scrolls/ssh/readme.md

 ssh-keygen -t rsa -C "your@email.com"
 ```

-You'll be asked to enter a name for the key, if none provided default name id_rsa is used
+You'll be asked to enter a name for the key, if none provided default name `id_rsa` is used

 #### Passphrase

 In the process of generating a key pair you'll be asked to assign a passphrase to it to protect the key from being
 accessed by other person.

-It is a good thing to do although not an unavoidable step.
+It is a good thing to do although not a mandatory step.

 ## Configuration